0u812/sbnw/readme.md

 The network viewer is available as a plugin in Tellurium.
 Simply switch to the network viewer tab, open a model from the [test cases](https://github.com/0u812/sbnw/releases/download/1.2.4/testcases.zip) (e.g. BorisEJB.xml), and enter the following code:

 ```
+# The nwed module is used to communicate with the plugin
 import nwed
 # Get the current model
 sbmlstr = nwed.getsbml()